Silent Night, Deadly Night Part 2: Release

-The film was available on the DVD Double Gift Pack on October 7, 2003 from Anchor Bay Entertainment, along with the original Silent Night, Deadly Night, but was discontinued due to copyright problems, and is currently out of print.

-On December 4, 2012, the film was again released alongside Part 1 as a two-disc "Christmas Survival Double Feature", containing the same archival bonus features as the 2003 release.
+It was released on DVD on October 7, 2003, from Anchor Bay Entertainment, in a double-feature disc alongside the original Silent Night, Deadly Night, but was discontinued due to copyright problems, and went out of print.
+On December 4, 2012, Anchor Bay reissued it alongside the first film as a two-disc "Christmas Survival Double Feature", containing the same archival bonus features as the 2003 release.

 In the United Kingdom, the film was declined a certificate by the BBFC after the distributors refused to make the cuts required for an '18' certificate.
 The ban was lifted in 2020 when the film was released uncut with an 18 certificate.

 On December 11, 2018, Shout!
 Factory under its Scream Factory label released the film in a two-disc set collector's edition on Blu-ray.
 It features a new 2K transfer of an archival theatrical print, with flashback footage of the first movie being taken from the same 4K master released by Shout!
 Factory in 2017.
 It contains new special features produced by Justin Beahm's Reverend Entertainment such as interviews with director Lee Harry, actors Eric Freeman, James Newman, Elizabeth Kaitan, Darrel Guilbeau, Kenny McCabe, and makeup effect artist Christopher Biggs.
 It also contains special features from the 2004 and 2012 DVD releases as well.
 Scream Factory also released the film in a limited edition collector set that is limited to 2,000 orders.
 It contains the Blu-ray set along with an 18x24 poster of the Blu-ray's artwork cover and an 8" action figure of Ricky Caldwell.

 Reception

-The film was heavily criticised due to the excessive use of footage from the original film.
-However, the film has gained a cult following as a black comedy, due to Freeman's performance.
-In addition, the scene in which Ricky shoots a man who is taking out his trash after shouting the phrase "Garbage day!" became an Internet meme.
-On Rotten Tomatoes, the film has an approval rating of 25% rating, out of 8 reviews, and an average score of 3.7/10.
-The site has not given the film a critical consensus.